Skip to Content

 Uses of condensed milk in place of milk and shelf life of condensed milk.

-I use granulated sugar, but maple syrup can be substituted (the color will be affected, but the taste will be the same).
+I use granulated sugar, but maple syrup can be substituted (the colour will be affected, but the taste will be the same).
 You won’t get the same sweet caramelized taste with condensed milk, but the texture will be similar if you use a change cup.
 Coconut cream is made from coconut milk and sugar, so it has a sweet coconut taste.

-It’s made in a similar way: coconut milk and brown sugar are combined and cooked until it turns into a thick syrup.
+It’s made similarly: coconut milk and brown sugar are combined and cooked until they become thick syrup.
 Because heavy cream is higher in fat, it may not be the healthiest alternative, but it does have a thick texture, much like condensed milk.
-Heavy cream is made from fresh milk, so it can be used in homemade cakes, soups and ice cream.
-Not only is sour cream a good substitute for condensed milk, it can also be used for other types of milk, including buttermilk and whole milk.

-Both are created by exposing whole milk to heat to turn it into a thick liquid.
-Both are the result of removing about 60% of the water from whole milk – milk concentrate.
-In short, they are both made from cow’s milk (in most cases) and 60% of their water content has been evaporated or reduced, but one has sugar added and the other is more processed.
+In short, they are both made from cow’s milk (in most cases) and 60% of their water content has been evaporated or reduced, but one has sugar added, and the other is more processed.

-It involves heating the milk to stabilize it, evaporating large amounts of water, adding sugar, refrigeration, and canning.
-In fact, the use of condensed product instead of cream gives more stability to the resulting product compared to regular milk.
-The fastest option is a higher ratio of “milk” powder to water, but it takes a bit of work to boil down the rice or soy milk to replace the condensed milk.
+Using condensed products instead of cream gives the resulting product more stability than regular milk.
+The fastest option is a higher “milk” powder to water ratio, but it takes some work to boil down the rice or soy milk to replace the condensed milk.

 Watch this video to learn the difference between Condensed Milk and Evaporated Milk

-Condensed milk can be used in recipes as a milk substitute, however, because condensed milk has undergone extensive heat treatment and pasteurization, it will taste slightly different from fresh milk.
+Condensed milk can be used in recipes as a milk substitute; however, because condensed milk has undergone extensive heat treatment and pasteurization, it will taste slightly different from fresh milk.
 If you have cream and regular milk, mix half and half and use that as a substitute.
-Here, low-fat milk is used to make the simple recipe below.
-You can also opt for whole milk to enhance the aroma and flavor of the dessert.

-Condensate and evaporated are the same, except that the condensate is softened, but it is not softened.
-The main difference between condensed milk and condensed milk is that condensed milk is always sweetened with a high sugar content while condensed milk is always unsweetened.
-I have found that if I need a can of condensed milk for a recipe, half milk can be a great substitute as it is also quite creamy and thick and usually contains little or no added sugar.
-You can also use other plant milks such as soy milk, almond milk, cashew milk, and so on.
-Use 1 1/2 cups plant milk and 3/4 sugar.
+If I need a can of condensed milk for a recipe, half milk can be a great substitute as it is also quite creamy and thick and usually contains little or no added sugar.
+You can also use other plant milk such as soy, almond, cashew, etc. Use 1 1/2 cups plant milk and 3/4 sugar.

 How Much Condensed milk Equals Regular milk?

-Simply add the same amount of water as evaporated milk; for instance, 1 cup milk and 1 cup water.
+Simply add the same amount of water as evaporated milk; for instance, 1 cup of milk and 1 cup of water.
 I hope this information is useful.
 Reduce the sugar in your recipe by 6 tablespoons for each alteration, as condensed milk is already sweetened.

 Can You use Condensed milk instead of Whole milk?